lucaswerkmeister/vttshift/README.md

 # VTTShift

-A simple tool to shift time ranges in of WebVTT files.
+A simple tool to shift time ranges in WebVTT files.

 ## Installation